AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-clean-rooms-privacy.md

 ## Privacy Budget: The Finite Resource

 Every query against a differentially private dataset consumes a portion of the privacy budget.
-The budget is a finite resource—once depleted, further queries expose more information about individuals than the privacy guarantee allows.
+The budget is a finite resource, once depleted, further queries expose more information about individuals than the privacy guarantee allows.

 ![Privacy budget depletion chart showing remaining budget (ε) decreasing with each query from 2.0 down to 0, with warning threshold at 50% and stop threshold where queries are blocked](./images/clean-rooms-privacy/privacy-budget-depletion.png)